askforarun/Freevolumecode/README.md

 Innerworkings of the code:

 The soratomcell.c is the crux of the code which sorts atoms in the cells.
 The main function is called widom.c but does not do any widom insertion.
-The entire free volume was a part of free energy code that I wrote.
+The entire free volume code was written as a part of free energy code that I wrote.
 The number of atoms in each cell can be queried by modifying sortatomcells.c Each cell is identified by a scalar value (c in the code) and a vector, cx,cy,cz When looping periodic boundary conditions/minimum image conventions are taken into account.